-Constitutional rights are those rights which are described in the Federal Constitution, and the constitution of your state.
-Your constitutional rights are your strongest protection against improper police conduct, and wrongful conviction.
-Most constitutional rights were composed in reaction to specific abuses by British authorities, during Colonial times.
+Your constitutional rights are those rights that are enumerated in the U.S. Constitution, and in the constitution of your state.
+In a criminal prosecution, your constitutional rights are your strongest protection against improper police conduct and wrongful conviction.
+Most constitutional rights were composed in reaction to specific abuses by British authorities during Colonial times.
 The rights described in the Federal Constitution must be observed by all agents of the federal government and, for the most part, by agents of the states.

 Article 1, Section 10 of the U.S. Constitution